Chymyst/chymyst-core/docs/concurrency.md

 This class of problems can be solved by using `Future[T]`, by asynchronous streaming frameworks such as Akka Streaming, scala/async, or FS2, and by various functional reactive programming (FRP) frameworks.
 The main difficulty for the implementers of these frameworks is to interleave the wait times on each thread as much as possible and to avoid blocking any threads.

-As in the case of data-parallel computations, the acyclic dataflow computation is still a sequential computation, in that we could have computed the same results on a single CPU core without using any asynchronous calls.
+As in the case of data-parallel computations, the acyclic dataflow computation is still a sequential computation, in that we could have computed the same results on a single thread and without using any asynchronous calls.
 However, this would be too slow, and thus we are trying to speed it up by interleaving the wait times and optimizing thread usage.

 ### Acyclic dataflow = monadic stream